Ideal gas: Ideal (quantum) Boltzmann gas

 where Λ is the thermal de Broglie wavelength of the gas and g is the degeneracy of states.
+The Sackur-Tetrode equation expresses the entropy of an ideal quantum Boltzmann gas for interparticle distances well above the thermal wavelength.

 Ideal Bose and Fermi gases

 An ideal gas of bosons (e.g. a photon gas) will be governed by Bose–Einstein statistics and the distribution of energy will be in the form of a Bose–Einstein distribution.
 An ideal gas of fermions will be governed by Fermi–Dirac statistics and the distribution of energy will be in the form of a Fermi–Dirac distribution.